adessoSE/devblog/README.md

 ## Guidelines
 ### Filename convention
 Post files are markdown files.
 Hence the file extension is *.markdown.
-The name of the post file mus start with the actual date (format: **YYYY-MM-DD**) followed by the title of the blog post.
+The name of the post file must start with the current date (format: **YYYY-MM-DD**) followed by the title of the blog post.
 Each word should be separated by a dash '-'.

 A valid filename looks like this: **2017-08-10-title-of-the-post.markdown**